Saturday, January 18, 2020

 keep me safe forever.

-Psalm 40 is difficult classify as a psalm type, for verses 1-10 are a hymn of thanksgiving, while verse 11 begins the lament that concludes the psalm.
+Psalm 40 is difficult to classify as a psalm type, suggesting the Psalter is a product of layered traditions and editorial decisions.
+Verses 1-10 are a hymn of thanksgiving and verses 13-17 are a cry of distress identical to Psalm 70, which might suggest it is a combination of two psalms.
+Alternatively, the psalm was one composition and Psalm 70 has lost the first part.
 Read as a whole, the first part is the writer's religious experience to which he clings when he loses confidence, as he expresses in verses 11-17.[1]

 Psalm 40:1-10 are a hymn of thanksgiving.